DRIP

 (2018)

-When I first visited the Pa-aow village, I was overwhelmed by the processes, techniques, and, most surprisingly, the amount of time spent on each piece.
-Who would have known that these pieces were handmade, from start to finish, and that the material for each batch varied based on the available metal scrap at the time?
-My first prototype happened to be made from a mixture of bullets, wheel valves, a broken water tap, as well as bits and bobs from a previous cast.
+When I first visited Pa-aow village, I was overwhelmed by the processes, techniques, and, most surprisingly, the amount of time spent on each piece.
+Who would have known that these items were handmade from start to finish, with the material for each batch varying based on the available metal scrap at the time?
+My first prototype was made from a mixture of bullets, wheel valves, a broken water tap, and bits and bobs from a previous cast.

-I helped the village develop a new process which I now refer to as 'dripping wax'.
+I assisted the village in developing a new process, which I now refer to as ‘dripping wax.’
 I want to celebrate uniqueness and, most importantly, make it visible to the end audience.
-I hope the uniqueness of this new process will allow the customer to see the artistic value of each new piece and, hopefully, sustain this small village full of traditional artisans in the long run.
+I hope that the distinctiveness of this new process will allow customers to appreciate the artistic value of each piece and, hopefully, help sustain this small village of traditional artisans in the long run.

 DRIP II